 12.1.
-The exporting competent authority makes available the issued official certificate to the importing competent authority and confirms to the exporter or their agent the status the official certificate that is exchanged paperless to enable business communications about the official certificate.
-The exporter or their agent can inform the importing business operator of the existence of the approved official certificate and its
+The exporting competent authority makes available the issued official certificate to the importing competent authority and confirms to the exporting business operator the status the official certificate that is exchanged paperless to enable business communications about the official certificate.
+The exporting business operator can inform the importing business operator of the existence of the approved official certificate and its

-22 UN/CEFACT eCert SPS data standard and message structure and WCO Data Model Information Package for License, Permit and Certificate of Origin (CODEX Derived IP)
+22 UN/CEFACT eCert SPS data standard and message structure and WCO Data Model Information Package for Li- cense, Permit and Certificate of Origin (CODEX Derived IP)

-23 The non-repudiation service may be implemented through a digital signature which is a mathematical scheme for verifying the authenticity of digital messages or documents.
-A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity).
+23 Digital signature is the mathematical scheme for verifying the authenticity of digital messages which is used to implement the electronic signature.
+A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity)